onsi/gomega/docs/index.md

 > Developers often try to use `runtime.Gosched()` to nudge background goroutines to run.
 This can lead to flaky tests as it is not deterministic that a given goroutine will run during the `Gosched`.  `Consistently` is particularly handy in these cases: it polls for 100ms which is typically more than enough time for all your Goroutines to run.
 Yes, this is basically like putting a time.Sleep() in your tests...
 Sometimes, when making negative assertions in a concurrent world, that's the best you can do!

-### Bailing Out Early
+### Bailing Out Early - Polling Functions

 There are cases where you need to signal to `Eventually` and `Consistently` that they should stop trying.
-Gomega provides`StopTrying(MESSAGE)` to allow you to send that signal.
+Gomega provides`StopTrying(format string, args ...any)` to allow you to send that signal.
 There are two ways to use `StopTrying`.

-First, you can return `StopTrying(MESSAGE)` as an error.
+First, you can return `StopTrying` as an error.
 Consider, for example, the case where `Eventually` is searching through a set of possible queries with a server:

 ```go
 playerIndex, numPlayers := 0, 11